joeireland/iot-greentech-workshop/Workshop4-Virtual-HMI.md

    - Open a new browser tab to view your dashboard in
    - Enter a URL of **http://YOUR-EC2-INSTANCE-PUBLIC-IP-ADDRESS/ui**
-   - Press the **Beep** button and your Raspberry Pi will beep
+   - Press the **Beep** button and your virtual Device will beep

    ![Created MQTT Config](images/test-dashboard1.png)

-### 5. Modify HMI Dashboard to display IoT telemetry data from Raspberry Pi
+### 5. Modify HMI Dashboard to display IoT telemetry data from your virtual device

    - Drag and Drop **mqtt in** from the pallet on the left onto the dashboard